Become an Aspirant & Mountain Guide

-Nepal National Mountain Guide Association (NNMGA) to work produce necessary skilled human resource through training courses – Aspirant Guide Course (AGC) & Mountain Guide Certification Course (MGCC) recognized by International Federation of Mountain Guide Association (IFMGA).
+Nepal National Mountain Guide Association (NNMGA)’s main work is to produce necessary skilled human resource through its two major training courses – Aspirant Guide Course (AGC) & Mountain Guide Certification Course (MGCC) recognized by International Federation of Mountain Guide Association (IFMGA).

 Entrance Exam: